hojmax/word_square/README.md

 These questions formed the basis of this quick project.

 ## 🔬 Results
 It is important to note that all results are dependent on the dictionary used.
 I choose the largest possible dictionary i could find of 466K english words.
-If one were to use a larger dictionary, one may come to very different conclusions.
+If one were to use a larger dictionary, one may come to different conclusions.

 It turns out that there exists no wordsquares of size greater than 6x6, and that there exists exactly 2 wordsquares of size 6x6.
 This is what i call the 'Kramer Square':
 ```